FlowFuse/handbook/company/communication.md

 Unless explicitly stated otherwise, communicate times in UTC.
-This allows each team member to remember just their offset to UTC and makes communication around timezones less error-prone (e.g. misremembering your own offset to a collegues timezone) and more efficient. **Exception**: When communicating to meet in phisical locations, the timezone of that location will be assumed as default.
+This allows each team member to remember just their offset to UTC and makes communication around timezones less error-prone (e.g. misremembering your own offset to a colleagues timezone) and more efficient. **Exception**: When communicating to meet in physical locations, the timezone of that location will be assumed as default.

 ### Time of day